-Attributes are a way for components to receive input from its parent component or page.
+Attributes are a way for components to receive input from their parent components or page.
 There are a few reasons why this can be extremely useful.

-It allows you to create components that are configurable.
-Components can alter their behavior based on the data they are passed through their attributes.
-This way the same component can be used multiple places in your application, but behave slightly different based on the attributes it is given each different place.
+Using attributes allows you to create components that are configurable.
+Components can alter their behavior based on the data they are passed, through their attributes.
+This way the same component can be used multiple places in your application, but behave slightly different based on the attributes it is given in each different place.

-The second reason is to be able to pass data to a component that it otherwise would not have access to.
-This lets you e.g. fetch data from an API in one component, and pass down some of that data to a child component.
+Using attributes, you can also pass data to a component that it otherwise would not have access to.
+This lets you, for example, fetch data from an API in one component, and pass down some of that data to a child component.

-You can defined a components attributes in the data panel on the right side of the editor.
+You can define attributes for a component in the data panel on the right side of the editor.

 Click on the "+" button next to Attributes.